What is a Move-Out Inspection?

 Common Mistakes to Avoid with Move-Out Inspections

-- Clear Communication – One of the biggest mistakes landlords can make is not properly communicating the move out process to their tenants.
+1. Clear Communication – One of landlords’ biggest mistakes is poor communication during the move-out process.
 Tenants are busy packing and moving, so be sure to schedule the inspection ahead of time so everyone is on the same page.

-- Premature Promises – Never promise or discuss how much security deposit a tenant will receive before the inspection.
-Only a thorough inspection will reveal damages that could jeopardize the deposit.
+2. Premature Promises – Never promise or discuss how much security deposit a tenant will receive before the inspection.
+Only a thorough examination will reveal damages that could jeopardize the deposit.

-- Incomplete Information – Detail matters!
-As a landlord, ensure the inspection checklist is easily understood, and both clear descriptions and photographs document everything.
+3. Incomplete Information – Detail matters!
+As a landlord, ensure the inspection checklist is easily understood, and clear descriptions and photographs document everything.
 This protects you in the event of a disagreement on the condition.

-- Inaccurate Charges – The move out checklist is a landlord’s proof of the home’s damage and the subsequent repairs needed.
-A failure to accurately or completely logging these charges could prove detrimental if there is a dispute.
+4. Inaccurate Charges – The tenant move-out checklist is a landlord’s proof of the home’s damage and the repairs needed.
+A failure to accurately or entirely log these charges could prove detrimental if there is a dispute.
 So, take care not to forget any items.

 Sample Move-Out Checklist